-Our inpatient detox program is the best first-step towards recovery located in the Inland Empire.
-The goals of our program include accurate client assessment, stabilization, effective treatment planning and discharge planning.
-Inland Detox maintains the experience and staff to effectively treat a wide range of clients suffering from alcohol and drug addiction.
+Our inpatient detox program is the best first step towards recovery.
+We are located in the Inland Empire in Temecula, CA. The goals of our program include accurate client assessment, stabilization, effective treatment planning and discharge planning.
+Inland Detox maintains the experience and staff to effectively treat a wide range of patients suffering from alcohol and drug addiction.